thomassuedbroecker/galaxium-travels-infrastructure-tsuedbro/local-container/README.md

 # Start all server applications

->**Custom Docker-Compose** in watsonx Orchestrate it not official supported: https://developer.watson-orchestrate.ibm.com/developer_edition/custom_yaml
+>**Custom Docker Compose** in watsonx Orchestrate is not officially supported: https://developer.watson-orchestrate.ibm.com/developer_edition/custom_yaml
 >**Important Note**: _Before starting watsonx Orchestrate Developer Edition with a custom Docker Compose file, make sure you understand every change in your configuration.
-The ADK doesn’t offers official support to custom Compose setups, so you’re responsible for troubleshooting any issues that arise._
+The ADK does not officially support custom Compose setups, so you are responsible for troubleshooting any issues that arise._

-* Simplified Architecture local containers in compose
+* Simplified architecture for local containers in Compose

 ![](/images/run-containers-03.png)

-1. Insert followling commands
+1. Run the following commands

 ```sh
 cd local-container